 “I can probably fix that for you,” I offered casually.
 She looked at me like I was crazy.
 But then again, she was an old friend and already knew that I was crazy.
 So she agreed, albeit reluctantly.

-My friend literally got up to go pour herself a glass of wine.
-She was quietly freaking out.
+My friend was quietly freaking out, and got up to go pour herself a glass of wine.
 When she sat down, she looked visibly shaken.

 But my friend wasn’t on the same page yet.
 At the time, she worked in bioscience research at a prestigious university.
 External Qi Transmission was not something that was in her window of possibility.
 In fact, I had seriously challenged her world view by taking away her pain.